Code-Institute-Submissions/djmolloy57-Project1-Band-site_OctResub/README.md

 * Live page: The page layout sections videos are stacked below each other, below this is paragraph text and below this is footer social icons.

-* Testimonial page: The page layout sections are organized stacked below each other (section site rating, customer review scroll section,Image,footer social icons.
+* Testimonial page: The page layout sections are organized stacked below each other (section site rating, customer review scrollbar section,Image,footer social icons).
 * Contact page: The page layout sections are organized stacked below each other (sections Booking form,Image,footer social icons)

 <br> <br>Mobile Home View: